-Why not coat Kaki no Tane (Kameda crisps) with Chocolate?
+Why not coat Kaki no Tane rice crackers with Chocolate?

-Kaki no Tane is a classic Japanese rice cracker that looks kind of like a persimmon seed, and that is also known as Kameda crisps or Kakipi.
-In fact, the Japanese snack name, “Kaki no Tane (柿の種)” is literally translated into English as persimmon seeds.
+Kaki no Tane is a classic Japanese rice cracker associated with the persimmon seed due to its orange color and is also known as Kameda crisps or Kakipi.
+By the way, the snack name, “Kaki no Tane (柿の種)” literally means persimmon seeds in Japanese.

-What is more, there also exist Kaki no Tane snacks that are covered in some food.
-When it comes to this type, chocolate-coated Kaki no Tane is a standard item that is commonly eaten in Japan.
+Besides, some Kaki no Tane snacks have a coating.
+Speaking of this type, chocolate-coated Kaki no Tane is a standard item that is widely enjoyed in Japan.

-If the slightly spicy rice cracker is coated in chocolate, the sweetness of the chocolate overwhelms the spiciness and saltiness of the rice cracker, and you can hardly get these tastes from the sweet snack.
+When the Kaki no Tane rice cracker is coated in chocolate, the sweetness of the coating mostly offsets the spiciness and saltiness of the snack itself.

-- Break a chocolate bar into small pieces and microwave them until melted
+- Break a bar of milk chocolate into small pieces and microwave them until melted

-- Put Kaki no Tane snacks in the chocolate sauce, and coat them well
+- Put Kaki no Tane rice crackers into the chocolate sauce, and coat well

-- Cool them in a refrigerator until the chocolate hardens
+- Cool the snack in the refrigerator until the chocolate coating hardens

 The recipe is easy, isn’t it?
 If you are interested in this Japanese snack recipe, it may be a good idea to try combining Kaki no Tane with various flavors of chocolate, and find your favorite combinations!